 - If you have COVID you must remain away from the ski area and remain away as per the self-assessment and medical guidelines.

 - If you are not experiencing COVID but have cold/flu symptoms we ask you not to enter the lodge until symptoms are resolved.

 - Physically distance 2m at all times from those not in your group.

 - It is preferable that you use hand sanitizer before using any communal touch surfaces.

 - Have your dog on a leash as per the guidelines below.

 We thank you in advance for your understanding and for being positive if you are reminded about COVID guidelines by staff and/or other members.

-- Using the outside window of the Ticket Office to greet people, with COVID precautions in place.
+- Available to use the outside window of the Ticket Office to greet people upon request.

-- At times wearing a bright vest in the parking lot with mask in place, ready to answer questions and help with parking lot congestion.
+- At times wearing a bright vest in the parking lot ready to answer questions and help with parking lot congestion.

 - Adhering to 2m physical distancing.